paulschick/rust-advent-of-code/3-binary-diagnostic/README.md

 Width -> equal to the number of characters in one string of bits Length -> equal to the number of bit strings. the length of the vec created when the file is read.

+## Converting a vector of bits into a decimal

+This is the last step in terms of things that I have no idea how to do.
+I need to take the 12 1's and 0's and turn them into a decimal.
+Then multiply the two numbers and return that value.